There are four different types of stacks in klondike solitaire. They are:

 Turn cards from the draw pile over one at a time.

-As they become available, the four aces must be played onto the foundations.
+As they become available, the four aces can be played onto the foundations.

 Cards of the same suit may be played on each ace in ascending order, from low (2) to high (king).